Allegheny-Computer-Science-103-S2018/cs103-S2018-practical6-starter/README.md

 To do well on this assignment, you should also review Chapters 1 through 5 of the course textbook, paying close attention to Sections 5.3 through 5.5 and, for instance, Figures 5.18, 5.19, and 5.20.
-For this assignment, the student is responsible for finding and reading the technical materials that they need to successfully complete their form-based survey.
+For this assignment, the student is responsible for finding and reading all of the technical materials that they need to successfully complete their form-based survey.
 Please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.

 ## Commands